-You can get a PA anti-harassment order depending on the nature of the threats and the amount of fear you have toward your ex.
-First, you should start by blocking her numbers and removing her from all your social media accounts.
-If that doesn’t work, you should certainly file an anti-harassment petition.
+You can get a PA anti-harassment order based on the nature of the threats and how afraid you are of your ex.
+First, you should start by blocking her numbers and removing her from all social media accounts.
+If that doesn’t work, you should file an anti-harassment petition.

-In Pennsylvania an anti-harassment order allows you to file this order against someone whether or not you’re married or involved with them.
-When applying for an anti-harassment order, make sure you are very specific and detail the ways in which you have been harassed.
-For example, if your ex has be calling you excessively, leaving threatening or disturbing voicemails or text messages, and anything else along these lines, these are all very important details.
-It is also important to keep all text messages, voicemails, e-mails, or other contact through social media evidence, in case this should ever be needed.
+In PA, you can file this order against someone whether or not you’re married to or involved with them.
+When applying for an anti-harassment order, be very specific and detail how you have been harassed.
+For instance, if your ex has be calling you a lot, leaving threatening or disturbing voicemails or text messages, or anything else along these lines, these are all critical details.
+Keep all text messages, voicemails, emails, or other contact in case this should ever be needed.

 When you file your petition, you will receive a temporary, ex-parte anti-harassment order.
-Ex-parte means that the opposing party need not know about you initially filing for the order prior to you receiving the order.
+Ex-parte means that the opposing party need not know about you filing for the order prior to you receiving the order.
 You will be the only one present.
-You will have to petition the court, using your evidence and detailed experience, for this order.
-A judge will read your order and make a determination.
+You will have to petition the court for this order.
+A judge will read your order and make a decision.
 The temporary order can last for up to 14 days.
-If approved by a PA criminal court judge, this order can renewed as many times as necessary until there is a final order awarded or denied.
+If approved by a PA criminal court judge, this order can be renewed until a final order is granted or denied.

-A final order can be awarded after a hearing where both you and the opposing side are present.
-A Pittsburgh criminal court judge will determine whether to turn the temporary order into a final order here.
-Final orders typically last for one year unless the judge finds reason to expand the time frame.
-If granted the final order, the opposing party will not be able to contact you whatsoever, come within a certain distance of you, and disallowing the opposing party from following you, observing you, or generally acting as if they have you under surveillance.
+A final order can be granted after a hearing where both you and the other side are present.
+A Pittsburgh criminal court judge will decide whether to turn the temporary order into a final order here.
+Final orders often last for one year unless the judge finds reason to expand the time frame.
+If granted the final order, the other party will not be able to contact you at all, come within a certain distance of you, follow you, observe you, or generally act as if they are watching you.

-If you have a question about a potentially emotionally abusive, physically abusive, or both types of abuse situation, please contact one of our experienced Allegheny County Criminal Law Attorneys today.
-Do not hesitate in situations like this.
+If you have a question about an abusive situation, please contact one of our experienced Allegheny County criminal law attorneys today.
+In situations like this, don’t wait.
 The sooner you get help and assert your legal rights, the better.